kylegwilliam/byu-cs324/lab-proxy-threadpool/README.md

  - 5 - compiles without any warnings (this applies to your proxy code, not `tiny` and friends).

-Run the following to check your implementation:
+Run the following to check your implementation on one of the CS lab machines:

 ```b
 $ ./driver.py -b 50 -c 45 threadpool